Tatlov/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-06       15420
 ```

-Create a histogram of the total number of steps taken per day with imputed NAs:
+Create a histogram of the total number of steps taken per day after missing
+values were imputed:

 ```r
 par(mar = c(5,4,2,2))